Hip Flexor Tendonitis

 A quadriceps injury occurs when you strain or pull one of your four quad muscles that attach your hip to your knee at the kneecap.
 You may be more likely to injury this muscle if you participate in a sport that requires a quick or strong contraction of the quad, as in football, running, basketball, tennis or a similar sport that involves sprinting or sudden stops and starts.

 A hip labral tear involves the ring of cartilage, called the labrum, that follows the outside rim of the socket of your hip joint.
 The labrum acts like a rubber seal or gasket to help hold the ball at the top of your thighbone securely within your hip socket.
-Active adults between the ages of 20 and 40 are affected most often, requiring some type of treatment in order to stay active and functional.
+Active adults between the ages of 20 and 40 are affected most often by this injury, requiring some type of treatment in order to stay active and functional.
 New information from ongoing studies is changing the way this condition is treated from a surgical approach to a more conservative (non-operative) path.

 It was once believed that a single injury was the main reason labral tears occurred (running, twisting, slipping).
-Improved radiographic imaging and anatomy studies makes it clear now that abnormal shape and structure of the acetabulum, labrum, and/or femoral head can also lead to the problem.
+Improved radiographic imaging and anatomy studies now make it clear that abnormal shape and structure of the acetabulum, labrum, and/or femoral head can also lead to the problem.
 Injury is still a major cause for labral tears.
 Anatomical changes that contribute to labral tears combined with repetitive small injuries lead to a gradual onset of the problem.
 Athletic activities that require repetitive pivoting motions or repeated hip flexion cause these type of small injuries.

 Symptoms may include: